georgoff/arduino/Sketches/music_visualization/README.md

 #### Binning

 In order for a continuous range of frequencies to be displayed visually with a discrete number of components, the frequencies must be broken up into **bins**, with each bin containing a range of frequencies.
-The strategy for dividing the frequencies will likely require research and trial-and-error to determine what frequencies are most common in modern music and what they represent.
+The strategy for dividing the frequencies will likely require research and trial-and-error to determine which frequencies are most common in modern music and what they represent.

 #### Amplitude Adjustments